Bagele Chilisa

-Bagele Chilisa is a Botswanan post-colonial scholar who has written and spoken extensively about indigenous research and evaluation methodologies.
+Bagele Chilisa is a Motswana post-colonial scholar who has written and spoken extensively about indigenous research and evaluation methodologies.
 She is a full professor at the University of Botswana, where she teaches courses on social science research methods and evaluation research to undergraduate and graduate students.
 Chilisa has served as an evaluator on multiple global projects, and is considered to be an important "African thought leader."
 Chilisa identifies as a member of the Bantu people of Africa.

 Biography

 Chilisa was born and raised in the small village of Nshakazhogwe in Botswana.
 Her parents, Motlalepul and Zwambele Kenosi, were subsistence farmers.
 Her parents, and her grandmother, Ponya Kenosi, passed oral literature to her as a child, stimulating her lifelong interest in indigenous knowledge systems.
 In her book, Indigenous Research Methodologies (2012), Chilisa states:I belong to the Bantu people of Africa, who live a communal life based on a connectedness that stretches from birth to death, continues beyond death, and extends to the living and the nonliving.
 I am known and communicate in relational terms that connect me to all my relations, living and the nonliving.
 It is common for people to refer to each other using totems as well as relational terms such as uncle, aunt, brother, and so on.
 For instance, my totem is a crocodile, and depending on who is talking to me and on what occasion, I can be referred to using my totem.